arenadata/gpdb/arenadata/readme.md

 ## Clang check

-To just compile the code and check it for errors with Clang on Ubuntu:
+To just compile the code and check it for warnings with Clang on Ubuntu:
 ```bash
 docker build -t gpdb7_u22_clang_check:latest -f arenadata/Dockerfile.ubuntu.clang-check .
 ```